EdersonDav/church_service/docs/steps.md

 ----------------
 - crud tasks
 - related users and tasks
+- set in user perfil tasks like minister, guitar etc
 - crud scales
 -- for scales and tasks, only admin church and admin sector can create and allocate users
 -------------